casenjo/kodiSmartTvService/README.md

 of your smart TV from within the Kodi media center application.

-It runs as a Kodi service and monitors the TV and Kodi for activity, turning off the TV after 5 minutes of inactivity.
+It runs as a Kodi service and monitors the TV and Kodi for activity, turning off the TV after a certain length (in minutes) of inactivity.
 It will also detect when Kodi is woken up and will turn the TV on (if not already on) and switch to its Kodi input (if not already on it)

 Right now it only works on Sony Bravia TVs.
 I'm not sure how far back it will work, but any Bravia TV since 2015 should be compatible with